kaspanet/docs/Getting Started/Full Node Installation.md

 - 16 GB memory
 - 40 Mbit internet connection

-## Installation

-### Build from Source

-Run the following commands to obtain and install Kaspad including all its dependencies:

-    $ git clone https://github.com/kaspanet/kaspad $GOPATH/src/github.com/kaspanet/kaspad

-    $ cd$GOPATH/src/github.com/kaspanet/kaspad

-    $ ./test.sh

-    $ go install . ./cmd/...

-./test.sh tests can be skipped, but some things might not run correctly on your system if tests fail. **What happens if the tests fail?**

-Kaspad (and utilities) are now installed in $GOPATH/bin. **If you did not already add the bin directory to your system path during Go installation, you are encouraged to do so now.**
- ***Needs clarification***

 ### Installation Using KDX

 See [this guide](/Getting%20Started/Desktop%20Installation.md) for installing the Kaspa desktop application.

-## Starting Kaspad

-Starting Kaspad for basic operation does not require any additional configuration.
-However, Kaspad has various configuration options available to modify the way it runs (see below).

-### Basic Operation

-Linux/BSD/POSIX/Source

-$ ./kaspad

-### Configuration Options

-_ **TBD - Input from Denis** _

-## Troubleshooting

-### Error Messages

-**TBD - Input from Denis/Mike**

-**There should be a list of all error and issue messages and troubleshooting instructions for each of them.
-When and how are they displayed?**

 ### Discord

 You may want to join our discord server for further questions: [https://discord.gg/WmGhhzk](https://discord.gg/WmGhhzk)

-### Issue Tracker

-The [integrated github issue tracker](https://github.com/kaspanet/kaspad/issues) is used for this project.

-## License

-Kaspad is licensed under the copyfree [ISC License](https://choosealicense.com/licenses/isc/).

 ---